Building An Ironclad Membership Engagement Strategy

 Pro Tip: If you are struggling with online events, know that planning is key.
 Find the best online video system for your organization (many even have discounts for nonprofits) and do a trial run the day before.
 Plan ice-breakers, guest speakers and have a plan-b if someone can’t connect because of technical difficulties.

 - Personal contact: Give your members a personal contact that is available to answer any of their questions.
 If you don’t have a staff member dedicated to membership management, this role can be taken on by your operations or development team.
 Knowing that they have one person that is going to get back to them in a timely manner shows that your members have value within your organization and their requests are taken seriously.

-Once your members have been properly onboarded, it is time to plan for their renewal.
-It might seem extreme, but starting the renewal strategy a few months in advance will save you time, energy and resources.
+Once your members have been properly onboarded, it is time to plan for membership renewal.
+It might seem extreme, but starting the renewal strategy a few months in advance will save you time, energy, and resources.